trychlos/pwix-ui-layout/README.md

 ### Constants

-- `Layout.C.Breakpoints.XS`
+- `UILayout.C.Breakpoints.XS`

      an integer constant with `@ui-xs-width` value

-- `Layout.C.Breakpoints.SM`
+- `UILayout.C.Breakpoints.SM`

      an integer constant with `@ui-sm-width` value

-- `Layout.C.Breakpoints.MD`
+- `UILayout.C.Breakpoints.MD`

      an integer constant with `@ui-md-width` value

-- `Layout.C.Breakpoints.LG`
+- `UILayout.C.Breakpoints.LG`

      an integer constant with `@ui-lg-width` value

-- `Layout.C.Breakpoints.XL`
+- `UILayout.C.Breakpoints.XL`

      an integer constant with `@ui-xl-width` value

-- `Layout.C.View.XS`
+- `UILayout.C.View.XS`

-     A constant for an extra small width view, which may be tested againt the result of `Layout.view()`
+     A constant for an extra small width view, which may be tested againt the result of `UILayout.view()`

-- `Layout.C.View.SM`
+- `UILayout.C.View.SM`

-     A constant for a small width view, which may be tested againt the result of `Layout.view()`
+     A constant for a small width view, which may be tested againt the result of `UILayout.view()`

-- `Layout.C.View.MD`
+- `UILayout.C.View.MD`

-     A constant for a medium width view, which may be tested againt the result of `Layout.view()`
+     A constant for a medium width view, which may be tested againt the result of `UILayout.view()`

-- `Layout.C.View.LG`
+- `UILayout.C.View.LG`

-     A constant for a large width view, which may be tested againt the result of `Layout.view()`
+     A constant for a large width view, which may be tested againt the result of `UILayout.view()`

-- `Layout.C.View.XL`
+- `UILayout.C.View.XL`

-     A constant for an extra large width view, which may be tested againt the result of `Layout.view()`
+     A constant for an extra large width view, which may be tested againt the result of `UILayout.view()`

-- `Layout.C.View.XXL`
+- `UILayout.C.View.XXL`

-     A constant for anything wider than an extra large width view, which may be tested againt the result of `Layout.view()`
+     A constant for anything wider than an extra large width view, which may be tested againt the result of `UILayout.view()`

 ### Blaze helpers